iamcbn/Operational-dashboard-Power-BI-Saturday/README.md

 #### In the Data View, the following calculated table and columns were created:

 1. Calendar DAX Table was created using

 Calendar = CALENDARAUTO(12)

-2. Production Timeline Calculated Column was created using \n
+2. Production Timeline Calculated Column was created using
-    ''' DAX

 Production Timeline = DATEDIFF('Production WorkOrderRouting'[ActualStartDate].[Date], 'Production WorkOrderRouting'[ActualEndDate].[Date], DAY)
-'''

 # Data Modeling